joffb/rgbds_sdcc_example/README.md

     "_DATA_3"
 ```
 You can also change the name of the code section by using `#pragma codeseg name` at the top of the C file e.g.

 ```#pragma codeseg TEST_C```

 will put the code into the `_TEST_C` section.
-This could then be linked using the linker script like
+This could then be linked using the linker script like this:
 ```
 ROMX 2
     "_TEST_C"